Derkula/UCD-OSN/containers/cdms4.0/README.md

-Singularity version 3.0 to include rclone.
+Singularity version 4.0 to include awscli.

 The purpose is to access the public CDMS UMN data.